Giffany, the yandereAI from "Soos and the Real Girl," gained a lot of fanart within a mere week after her debut.

 The Heffalumps and Woozles from The Many Adventures of Winnie the Pooh.
 Canonically, they only appeared in one 3-minute musical segment and were never mentioned again within the film.
 In addition, they have rarely ever appeared in the Disney Crossovers and for the ridiculously few times that they were, they were just a pass-by halloween segment or mooks at best!
 Despite this, they have gained love (and/or terror) from fans of every shapes and sizes due to the segment's love of anything that comes out of a LSD hookah.

 Littlest Pet Shop (2012) gives us Sugar Sprinkles, the stoner-esque cat who lives in the Sweet Delights truck.
-After appearing in a single episode in season one and getting as much fan attention as the main pets, she came back for a single episode of season two.
+After appearing in a single episode in season one and getting as much fan attention as the main pets, she came back for a single episode of season two, as well as another episode appearance in Season 3.